 - After the evidence is submitted by the opposite party, the applicant should also submit proof for his statement within 2 months.
-If he fails to submit, the registrar will treat the application as deemed to be abandoned.
+If he fails to submit it, the registrar will treat the application as deemed to be abandoned.

-- After both the parties have filed their piece of statements, the registrar will call for a hearing statement of both the parties.
-After hearing both the parties, the registrar will come with an accurate judgement.
+- After both parties have filed their piece of statements, the registrar will call for a hearing statement of both parties.
+After hearing both parties, the registrar will come up with an accurate judgement.

 - If the judgement is in the favour of the trademark applicant, the registrar will continue with the further process of issuing the trademark certificate.
 If the judgement is in the favour of the opposing party then the trademark application will be cancelled.

 - If the applicant fails to do so, the trademark application is deemed to be treated as abandoned.

 - If the parties want to pause or adjourn the hearing before 3 days from the date of hearing, it can be made by filing form TM – M with the prescribed fees of Rs 900.
 It is allowed that maximum of 2 adjourns can be made and it shall not be restricted to not more than 30 days.